JoeGenomics/DNA_Sequence_Statistics_Analyzer/README.md

 ## Interpretation
--The HA gene of this strain contains 1320 nucleotides, GC content (51.44%) is slightly higher than AT content (48.56%), Moderate GC enrichment implies good structural stability of the HA segment
+- The HA gene of this strain contains 1320 nucleotides
+- GC content (51.44%) is slightly higher than AT content (48.56%)
+- Moderate GC enrichment implies good structural stability of the HA segment

 ## Such statistics may assist in:
-Viral strain comparison, Protein expression efficiency prediction, Primer design for PCR, Vaccine development studies
+- Viral strain comparison, Protein expression efficiency prediction
+- Primer design for PCR
+- Vaccine development studies

 ## Contributions
 Contributions and feature suggestions are welcome.